turneraj/MEOWS/README.md

 2. Once you have set your working directory, you will need to enter (without < > or " "):
   * `python meows.py --email <email address> --input <full path to example_seq.fasta> --gene <gene name> --muscle_path <full path to muscle execuitable file> --raxml_path <full path to raxml executable file>`
   * Hit return to run program
-  * **Note: Your commandline code should look similar to the "Commandline Example Image (Mac or PC specific)" below, but with your own path to files.
+  * **Note: Your commandline code should look similar to the "Commandline Example Image (Mac or PC specific)" below, but with your own full paths to files.
 If you are working on Windows, your path should start with "C:\ " (make sure to use / and not \ when using subproccess in Windows).
 Additionally, you do not need `.exe` after the names of your executable files when entering their full path.**

 3. Your directory will now be populated with:
   * all_blast_seqs